-- Create an empty file on the PC (with a text editor, for example) and rename it RESET\MY\E4.BIN. - Use your PC to copy the file directly to the root of the microSD memory card.
+- Create an empty file on the PC (with a text editor, for example) and rename it RESET_MY_E4.BIN. - Use your PC to copy the file directly to the root of the microSD memory card.
+A style (-:) A Name

 - Switch off the easyE4 base device.

 - Insert the microSD memory card.

 - Switch on the easyE4 base device.

 - Now turn off the easyE4 base device and remove the microSD memory card.